Sailing SV Delos: Boats

-Delos is a 53-foot long Amel Super Maramu, built in La Rochelle, France purchased by Trautman in 2008.
+Delos is a 53-foot long Amel Super Maramu, built in La Rochelle, France, purchased by Trautman in 2008.
 It sleeps six people comfortably.
 From 2008 to 2021, Trautman and crew sailed Delos more than 70,000 miles.
-As a former electrical engineer, Trautman used his knowledge to make various improvements to the boat — installing lithium-phosphate batteries to power the vessel, a battery management system (to provide energy to power laptops), electric cooking units, and the navigation systems.
-The crew has taken numerous steps to make Delos environmentally-friendly.
+As a former electrical engineer, Trautman used his knowledge to make various improvements to the boat — installing lithium-iron-phosphate batteries with a battery management system to power the electronics on the vessel, including an induction cooktop.
+The crew has taken numerous steps to make Delos environmentally friendly.